 Avadhuta Vamshi Krishna

 Vamshi is a sincere and diligent student and has been vocal about disability rights.
 He graduated in the year 2017.
-He aims to clear civil services examinations after law school.
+He is working with Deloitte in Hyderabad as Associate Advisor.